orcchg/ChatClient/README.md

 Key features:
 -------------

-- Uses HTTP protocol, request / response parsing
+- Material design both for handset and tablet
-- REST API
+- Notifications when device is paused
 - Registration and authentication
 - Password encryption
-- Multi-channeling
+- Multiple isolated chat rooms (channels)
-- Broadcast and dedicated messages
+- Broadcast and private messages
 - File transfer (IN PROGRESS...)
 - Secure messages transfering (IN PROGRESS...)